naidraikzir/unrizki/posts/about.md

 ---

 Name is **Rizki Ardian**.
 Develops apps from Indonesia 🇮🇩.
-Been using html, css, sass, jquery, laravel, nodejs, and vuejs 🖖 since then.
+Been using html, css, sass, jquery, laravel, node.js, vue.js, and react.js 🖖 since then.
 Currently learning ~~ios~~ mobile 📱 development using flutter.
 Loves to use shell along with zsh.
 A self taught person, loves to discover cool things.